SirPepe/ornament/Readme.md

 `@define()` also sets up attribute observation for use with the `@attr()` decorator, prepares the hooks for lifecycle decorators like `@connected()` and ensures that property upgrades for previously undefined elements happen in a predictable fashion.
+Ornament's features will only work if the component class is decorated with either `@define()` or `@enhance()`.

 <details>
 <summary>What are safe upgrades?</summary>